-Pharmaceutical Formulation 1 Staff Contact: Prof P. Brooks CP15 S2 Note/s: Not available in 1996.
+Pharmaceutical Formulation 1 Staff Contact: Prof P. Brooks CP15 S2

 The manufacture of new compounds, the choice of formulations and pharmaceutical labelling.
 The influence of pharmacokinetics and pharmacodynamics on product development.
 Methods of testing for bioequivalence, stability, impurity and incompatibility.
 Formulation for toxicology and for quality control.
 Preparation of materials for clinical trials including distribution and disposal of remaining stock.
 Long-term stability studies.
 Principles of labelling for clinical use.
 Problems associated with scaling pilot syntheses and product fabrication to large-scale production.